HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T4/README.md

 4. [Vuforia](https://developer.vuforia.com/downloads/sdk)
 5. [ROS#](https://www.ros.org/)

-## Getting started with this project
+## Getting Started with This Project

 1. Download & Install the correct Unity Version. ```2022.3.3f1``` https://unity.com/releases/editor/whats-new/2022.3.3
       - *Note: Unity is version-sensitive, and it needs to be exactly this version*